AAT for Soft Tissue Reconstruction

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-What data supports the effectiveness of the treatment Acellular Adipose Tissue (AAT) for soft tissue reconstruction?
+What prior data suggests that Acellular Adipose Tissue (AAT) is safe for soft tissue reconstruction?

-Is Acellular Adipose Tissue (AAT) a promising treatment for soft tissue reconstruction?
+What evidence suggests that Acellular Adipose Tissue (AAT) might be an effective treatment for soft tissue reconstruction?

 Damon Cooney, MD, PhD